MoreiraLAB/mensadb-open/README.md

 	- Cation - Pi interaction
 	- Salt-bridges

 - **generate_class.py** uses vmd to extract the interfacial and surface classification for each residue.
-Makes use of 5 other scripts that are located on the "mensa_class" folder.
+Makes use of 5 other scripts that are located on the "*mensa_class*" folder.
 To use these scripts, it is required the installation of python based vmd.
-This can be done with: *conda install -c conda-forge vmd-python*.
-The whole code can be run with *generate_outputs(input_pdb).joint_call(autodock, autodock_2)*.
+This can be done with: `conda install -c conda-forge vmd-python`.
+The whole code can be run with `generate_outputs(input_pdb).joint_call(autodock, autodock_2)`.
 Check the path list and replace with your locations.
 The possible classes are:

 	- non-interface and non-surface: 0
 	- non-interface and surface: 2